mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 the Frontier Wars and more importantly the Civil War meant that a large percentage of the fleet needed replacing and fast.
 System defence assets also required replacement in heavily fought–over systems.
-Crash–building programmes covered the worst of the deficit within a couple of decades but this created a second crisis as these ships suffered block obsolescence, they all needed replacement at once rather than over time.
+Crash–building programs covered the worst of the deficit within a couple of decades but this created a second crisis as these ships suffered block obsolescence, they all needed replacement at once rather than over time.